 Co-directors Aisling Chin-Yee and Chase Joynt on how their documentary No Ordinary Man corrects the narrative around Billy Tipton, a transgender jazz musician whose life story was distorted by the media after his death.
+The film is now on VOD in Canada and will be released in the US later this year.
 Keep up to date with our TIFF ’20 coverage.

 How do you shoulder the responsibility of creating the first moving image representations of a person who is no longer with us?
 What’s more, in the case of trans jazz musician Billy Tipton, how do you make a documentary about a figure whose legacy has been distorted by mainstream media for decades after their death?
 It’s a responsibility that co-directors Aisling Chin-Yee and Chase Joynt didn’t take lightly.

 The story No Ordinary Man tells is one of lost transgender history that’s finally being reclaimed.
 The film’s subject is Billy Tipton, an influential jazz musician who worked between the 1930s and 1970s.
 It wasn’t until 1989, when Tipton died in the arms of his son, Billy Jr., that Tipton’s family and the public discovered that he was assigned female at birth.
 After his death, Tipton’s story was twisted: Tipton was unequivocally a trans man, but the cis-dominated media presented him as a woman who dressed as a man in order to get a foot in the door in the music industry.
 Even the most cited text about Tipton’s life, Suits Me: The Double Life of Billy Tipton by Dianne Middlebrook, framed his story around this harmful narrative.